KosherKoala/weatherapp/README.md

 Getting Started
 1. Clone Repo
 2. Install node modules
-    run `npm intall` in /weatherapp
+    run `yarn install` in /weatherapp
 3. Start Dev Server
-    `npm start` in /weatherapp
+    `yarn start` in /weatherapp

 Testing

 1. I have limited experience with automated testing using tools like jest and enzyme, however I currently working on and excited to add it to my skillset.

-I did all of my testing manually and was as thourough as possible.
+Testing is a very important part of my development process, so I performed extenive manual tests.
 With each completed component I would test the functionality of all previously created components to ensure that they continued to work properly.

 Below are the manual tests I performed: